ceford/cefjdemos-data-jdm-help-en/articles/common-elements/list-filters.md

 effect is immediate as it uses JavaScript to hide the selected columns in the layout.
 They are still present in the page.

-Your settings are saved by your browser so will be used until you change then again, even if you logout and login again.
+Your settings are saved by your browser so will be used until you change them again, even if you logout and login again.